This is a delicious recipe from Mrs. Myrtle Allen's original 1977 Ballymaloe Cookbook. Illustration by Mel Calman.

-Carageen Moss is a seaweed which can be gathered off the south and west coasts of Ireland.
+Carrageen Moss is a seaweed which can be gathered off the south and west coasts of Ireland.
 It is rich in iodine and trace elements and is full of natural gelatine.
-Carageen means 'little rock' in Gaelic.
+Carrageen means 'little rock' in Gaelic.

-Proceed as for plain Carageen.
-Blend cocoa with a little milk and add to hot, strained Carageen before adding the egg.
+Proceed as for plain Carrigeen.
+Blend cocoa with a little milk and add to hot, strained Carrageen before adding the egg.
 Chill well.

 Best eaten the next day.
-Note that double the amount of Carageen is needed when cocoa is added.
+Note that double the amount of Carrageen is needed when cocoa is added.